Skip to main navigation Skip to content

 Gold Coast Private Hospital has been a leading healthcare provider for the Coast since 2016.
 We understand the recent period of uncertainty has been challenging, and many staff are looking for clarity about the future.

 Your hospital’s modern, high‑performing facility will join Mater’s 120‑year legacy of Mission‑led, compassionate care at a time of significant growth across Queensland.
-Our priority is a safe, respectful transition, with a target date of 1 July 2026 (subject to approvals).
+Our priority is a safe, respectful transition, with a target date of 1 August 2026 (subject to approvals).

 As we enter a new chapter, you can expect: